funeral director

 The differences between a funeral director and the alternative

-There are a number of positives and negatives associated with using a funeral director.
+There are a number of pros and cons associated with using a funeral director.
 A funeral director really can help with support and guidance at the time of need, but that does come at an expense and that's why simple funerals are becoming much more of an attractive option.

 Using a funeral director